The village/country/continent in a Medieval European Fantasy

 - Super Paper Mario has the Sammer Guy kingdom, modeled after ancient Japan, complete with fitting music, falling cherry blossom leaves, pagodas, an emperor, and ninjas.
 The goal is to beat 100 Sammer Guys, one at a time, in succession, only being allowed to save after every 25.
 Of course, the first time you try, the world is absorbed into nothingness after the 20th Sammer Guy.

 - Super Mario 3D World has a world with levels that feature plenty of traditional Japanese architecture.
+The page image shows World 6-3 from this game, Hands-On Hall.

 - Tales of Symphonia has Mizuho.
 Lampshaded when one of the characters convinces the others that they'll be visiting The Theme Park Version of Feudal Japan, much to the irritation of the one character who's actually from there.